I requested a copy of my medical records from Dr.Soyfer.

 See 45 CFR 164.524(b)(2).
 The 30 calendar days is an outer limit and covered entities are encouraged to respond as soon as possible.
 Indeed, a covered entity may have the capacity to provide individuals with almost instantaneous or very prompt electronic access to the PHI requested through personal health records, web portals, or similar electronic means.
 Further, individuals may reasonably expect a covered entity to be able to respond in a much faster timeframe when the covered entity is using health information technology in its day to day operations.

 If a covered entity is unable to provide access within 30 calendar days -- for example, where the information is archived offsite and not readily accessible -- the covered entity may extend the time by no more than an additional 30 days.

 To extend the time, the covered entity must, within the initial 30 days, inform the individual in writing of the reasons for the delay and the date by which the covered entity will provide access.Only one extension is permitted per access request.

 This reviewer shared experience about order processing issue and wants this business to have the product delivered.
-This person is overall dissatisfied with Fairfax Smiles.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+The author is overall dissatisfied with Fairfax Smiles.
+Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.